bentasker/gitlab_recurring_issue/README.md

 The environment variable `DRY_RUN` can be used to run without writing into Gitlab - this will simply print details for tickets who's schedule matches the run time.

+The environment variable `FORCE` can be used to ignore schedule information: when set to `true` all configured tickets will be raised (or, output if `DRY_RUN` is also active).

 ---

 ### Run Scheduling